benblack769/benblack769.github.io/posts/blog/pipeline-processing.md

 1. Team lead: Why is your pipeline design better than my design in the prototype?
 2. CTO: Did you do a literature review of the alternative technologies?
 Can you submit a short writeup of these alternatives and why they aren't adequate?

-My solution to the first one trap was pretty standard: a slew of design diagrams, bottleneck analysis, tradeoff documents, etc. But all of these arguments were ultimately unconvincing (he told me later he wasn't convinced by my arguments or by the pipeline lib design until several months later when it was deployed into our fully scaled production system with no problems).
-The real outcome of this whole slew of documents ended up being a simple demonstration of my commitment to the design and the heart to see it through to a successful completion.
+My solution to the first one trap was pretty standard: a slew of design diagrams, bottleneck analysis, tradeoff documents, etc. But all of these arguments were ultimately unconvincing.
+Later, he revealed that was was unconvinced by my arguments or by the pipeline lib design until several months later when it was deployed into our fully scaled production system with no problems.
+So instead, the primary outcome of this whole slew of documents ended up being a simple demonstration of my commitment to the design and the heart to see it through to a successful completion.

 The second issue I ignored.
 Ultimately, the CTO was too far away from the project to control its course, and he had already signed off on the basic principle.
 All he was doing with this suggestion was trying save us time and sorrow by making sure we weren't reinventing the wheel.
 But I was already convinced that there was no such wheel, only the aforementioned logs and Conestoga wagons so I just ignored it, and the issue was dropped because implementation progress was steady.